kernelshard/expose/README.md

 > Minimal CLI tool to expose your local dev server to the internet

 **Expose** lets you share your `localhost` with the world — perfect for testing webhooks, demoing work, or debugging on mobile devices.
-Built as a lightweight alternative to ngrok, powered by LocalTunnel.
+Supports LocalTunnel and Cloudflare Tunnel.
 ## ✨ Features

-- 🌐 **Instant public URLs** — Share localhost with one command
+ 🌐 **Multiple providers** — LocalTunnel + Cloudflare Tunnel
 - ⚡ **Zero signup** — No accounts, no registration required
 - � **Config management** — Save port settings per project
 - 📦 **Single binary** — No Node.js, Python, or runtime dependencies